Rationale: Linezolid (LNZ) induced Cutaneous Adverse Drug Reactions (CADRs) have

 we present a rare case report of LNZ induced CARs in a MDR IE patient.

 over the body after one week of LNZ therapy.
-Upon causality assessment, she was suffering
+Upon causality assessment, she was found to be suffering

 from LNZ induced CADRs.
 LNZ dose was tapered gradually and discontinued.
 The patient

 was prescribed corticosteroids along with other supportive care.
 Her reactions completely subsided

-and infection was controlled following 1 month of therapy.
+and infection got controlled following 1 month of therapy.

 Conclusion: Healthcare professionals should be vigilant for rare CADRs, while monitoring the patients

 on LNZ therapy especially in MDR patients as they are exposed to multiple drugs.
 Moreover,

 strengthened spontaneous reporting is required for better quantification.